 In this interview we discuss how to grieve well, what confidence is, and how we can lean into joy even in the midst of adversity.
 We also talk about courage journals, the “I’m too much” syndrome, why it makes all the difference to smile first, what her brother taught her about jealousy, and her unbreakable rule in the dating world.

 You will love Tricia’s honesty, warmth, and wisdom in this interview!

-You can listen to my conversation with Tricia here.
+You can listen to my conversation with Tricia on iTunes here.